 Centre College Chaplain

-Dr. Rick Axtell is the Centre College Chaplain and associate professor of religion.
+Dr. Rick Axtell is the Centre College Chaplain and Professor of Religion.
 He initially taught at Centre during 1992-93 and returned to the college in 1995, when he also became Chaplain and Director of the Religious Life Office.
 Axtell received his M.Div. and Ph.D. from the Southern Baptist Theological Seminary in Louisville, Kentucky.
 He has completed additional postgraduate studies at the University of Notre Dame.
-Axtell's experience as a minister in several churches, Director of an interfaith anti-hunger organization, Case Manager in Louisville homeless shelters, and Board member of Witness for Peace has shaped the diverse program emphases of the Religious Life Office.
-Dr. Axtell will be on sabbatical during the fall and January terms of 2011-2012.
+Axtell’s experience as a minister in several churches, Director of an interfaith anti-hunger organization, Case Manager in Louisville homeless shelters, and Board member of Witness for Peace has shaped the diverse program emphases of the Religious Life Office.